pcorey/pcorey.github.io/_posts/2016-05-24-aws-lambda-first-impressions.markdown

 layout: post
 title:  "AWS Lambda First Impressions"
 titleParts: ["AWS Lambda", "First Impressions"]
-description: "In which we build a Bitcoin-generating money bot and deploy it to AWS Lambda for free!"
+excerpt: "In which we build a Bitcoin-generating money bot and deploy it to AWS Lambda for free!"
 author: "Pete Corey"
 date:   2016-05-24
 tags: ["Javascript", "Node.js", "Serverless", "Bitcoin"]